 Work and Professional Experiences

-Founder and coordinator of NEW Leadership Northern Lights, public leadership program for women (2001- present)
+Founder and coordinator of NEW Leadership Northern Lights, public leadership program for women (2001- 2020)

 Former small business owner (Gold Eagle Coffee Service)

 Proud union member since 2000 (IFO public employee union)

 A.A.S., Business Administration, Broome Community College, Binghamton, NY